oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/04-config/datamesh4configv2.md

 ## Objective

-This chapter will go through the process of creating database objects representing the 3 environments we need for this lab.
+This chapter will go through the process of creating database objects representing the 2 environments we need for this lab.

+- We will set up a schema in the **SourceATP** database for the Monolith application, called OSM
+- We'll enable the GoldenGate user of the **SourceATP** so we can use it to set up the dataflows later in the lab
+- We'll prepare the target DB schema called OSM3 in the **TargetADW** DB
+- And finally we'll also enable the GoldenGate user of the **TargetADW** database.

+Estimated Lab Time: 15 minutes